 The shock and dismay felt by so many people on 27 November 2011, was only worsened by the fact that he had taken his own life.

-Football seemed an insignificant folly in the face of a young mans death, a popular and charismatic person who appeared to have it all, had been taken from us.
+Football seemed an insignificant folly in the face of a young man’s death, a popular and charismatic person who on the face of it appeared to have it all, had been taken from us.

-Football, and Welsh football was stunned, and through it all a new national manager had to be installed .
+Football, and particularly Welsh football was stunned, and somehow through it all a new national manager had to be installed .

-Chris Coleman grieving in his own right, took on the role which he has handled with great dignity and sensitivity from day one, as the team grieved and the fans grieved Chris Coleman stood strong and guided everyone through the turbulent waters
+Chris Coleman grieving in his own right, took on the role which he has handled from day one with dignity and sensitivity, as the team grieved along with the fans, Chris Coleman stood strong and guided everyone through turbulent waters

-When results didn’t go his was he made no excuses, of which their were many, he retained his dignity and the team united and continued to grow with him and around him.
+When results didn’t go his way there were no excuses, despite the fact their were many, he retained his dignity as the team united and continued to grow with him and around him.

-The squad have all been through such a lot together, experiences that put the game of football into perspective, but which have bonded this group of players and created a spirit of strength and unity within the squad that transcends sport.
+The squad have all been through such a lot together, experiences that put the game of football into perspective, but ultimately ones which have bonded this group of players creating a spirit, a strength and unity within the squad that transcends sport.

-Next Saturday in Bordeaux our tears will be of joy for reaching the finals of Euro 2016 ,but also of sadness for the tragic loss that set us all on this remarkable journey.
+Next Saturday in Bordeaux our tears will be ones of joy at reaching the finals of Euro 2016 ,but also one’s of sadness for the tragic loss that set us all on this remarkable journey.

 Wales motto “Together Stronger” could not be more apt.